Written by Jonathan Wexler

 Basically, every song I ever wanted to listen to is available on Spotify, and what’s more, through playlists and something called “artist” radio, for example, “Lady Gaga Radio”, you get a selection of an artist’s tracks along with related music, so there is always something new to discover and different ways to discover it.

 Basic Spotify use is free but it is significantly hindered.
 An example is you choose an artist and listen to a selection of their tracks without being able to pick specific songs you want to hear.
 The free version is a good teaser but it really doesn’t do justice to the premium features.

-One of the best premium features I found is the ability to download songs (over Wifi at home), for example whole playlists, or all of your favorites, which obviously cuts down bandwidth usage to 0 since the songs are stored locally.
+One of the best premium features I found is the ability to download songs (over Wi-fi at home), for example, whole playlists, or all of your favourites, which obviously cuts down bandwidth usage to 0 since the songs are stored locally.

 When I first started using Spotify I was burning through data and thought I would quickly use up my 2 GB of cell data in no time.
 It so happens that I since got a bump-up to 8 GB of data on my phone, but now that I downloaded my music with Spotify Premium I have barely used 1 GB of data over the month.

 The whole thing is rather mind-blowing, that is, the amount of music you get, a way to eliminate expensive cellular bandwidth usage, and at what I think is a fair price.
 Speaking of which, in Canada, Spotify Premium has a variety of plans starting from $4.99 a month for a student, to $9.99 a month for an adult, as well as something called Duo and Family plans.
 Check out their website for more details.